 Newport, Rhode Island – Rosecliff

 Today, Bellevue Avenue runs two and one half miles along the ridge of the island in the highest location, with the original gas fired street lights, and a display of Gilded Age Mansions on either side.
 Many of these summer “cottages” are open to the public, for tours and a glimpse of what life was like during Newport’s Gilded Age.
-Sail into Newport on your own yacht when on charter, tie up at the same town docks, and walk up the hill from the harbor enjoying the cooler air of Bellevue Avenue as cooled by ocean thermal breezes, take a peak and have a tour of a mansion for a glimpse of that which was once The Gilded Age of Newport.
+Sail into Newport on your charter yacht, tie up at the same town docks, and walk up the hill from the harbor enjoying the cooler air of Bellevue Avenue as cooled by ocean thermal breezes, take a peak and have a tour of a mansion for a glimpse of that which was once The Gilded Age of Newport.

 Visit Northrop and Johnson’s Website For More Information!